 Benefit #3: Video establishes you as an expert.
 You spent a lot of money on your education and you have invested quite a bit in your career.
-You know the medicine.
-You know how to successfully resolve medial issues.
+You know the law.
+You know how to successfully resolve cases.
+You know what you should do when facing a legal situation.
 Let your prospects see your knowledge.
-Video will be your platform to showcasing your amazing expertise and understanding of your field.
+Video will be your platform to showcasing your amazing expertise and understanding of the law.

 Benefit #4: You can provide answers to common questions.
-It doesn't matter what areas of medicine you practice, if you are like the 99% of doctors out there, you get the same questions over and over again from your patients.
+It doesn't matter what areas of law you practice, if you are like the 99% of lawyers out there, you get the same questions over and over again from your clients.
 These are the questions that are raised when they call your office or sit down for a face-to-face meeting.
 Here is the great thing about video - you can create video clips that answer these questions.
-Not only will these videos help you weed out the patients you don't want, you will also save time.
+Not only will these videos help you weed out the cases you don't want, you will also save time.
 By the time your prospects call your office, they will have already heard the answers they were looking for.
-You can get straight to the details of their condition.
+You can get straight to the details of their cases.

 Benefit #5: Video is great for search engine placement.
 Your video has a better chance of ranking high in search engine results than website text.
 Don't believe us?
 Here is a quote from a principal analyst with Forrester Research, Nate Elliot, "on the keywords for which Google offers video results, any given video in the index stands about a 50 times better chance of appearing on the first page of results than any given text page in the index."
-(The Easiest Way to a First-Page Ranking on Google, posted on Forrester.com)

-Those are pretty good odds, if you ask us.
+(The Easiest Way to a First-Page Ranking on Google, posted on Forrester.com) Those are pretty good odds, if you ask us.
 You can optimize your video titles, summaries and tags to include the keywords in which you want to be found.
 According to researchers, only a small percentage of marketers are optimizing videos.
 That is good news for you, as there is less competition!

 Benefit #6: You will be able to convey a greater sense of emotion.
 Articles, blog posts and other written text have a purpose, but they cannot convey the same level of emotion as video.
-When people get to see and hear you describe a surgical procedure or explain a medical condition, they will feel what you are feeling.
+When people get to see and hear you describe a case or explain a legal problem, they will feel what you are feeling.
 If you want to attract more contacts through your Web marketing campaign, you must appeal to your prospects' emotions.